sagemathinc/cocalc-doc/source/teaching-create-course.rst

 * **Disable toggling whether cells are editable or deletable.** Make it so that in Jupyter notebooks, students can't toggle whether cells are editable or deletable, and also disables the RAW Json Editor and the Jupyter command list dialog.
 If you set this, you should probably disable all of the JupyterLab and Jupyter classic options too.
 * **Disable Jupyter Classic notebook server.** Disable the user interface for running a Jupyter classic server in the student project.
 This is important, since Jupyter classic provides its own extensive download and edit functionality; moreover, you may want to disable Jupyter classic to reduce confusion if you don't plan to use it.
 * **Disable Jupyter Classic mode.** Do not allow opening Jupyter notebooks using classic mode.
 The Jupyter classic UI has some workarounds for the other restrictions here, and can also cause confusion if you don't want students to use it in your class.
 * **Disable JupyterLab notebook server.** Disable the user interface for running a JupyterLab server in the student project.
-This is important, since JupyterLab it provides its own extensive download and edit functionality; moreover, you may want to disable JupyterLab to reduce confusion if you don't plan to use it.
+This is important, since JupyterLab provides its own extensive download and edit functionality; moreover, you may want to disable JupyterLab to reduce confusion if you don't plan to use it.
 * **Disable command line terminal.** Disables opening or running command line terminals in the student project.
 * **Disable file uploads.** Blocks uploading files to the student project via drag-n-drop or the Upload button.
 * **Disable adding or removing collaborators.** Removes the user interface for adding or removing collaborators from the student project.